kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/quickstart/metrics/README_metrics.md

 ---

-> **PLD Metrics is not general analytics —
-it is behavioral instrumentation.
-It measures whether an agent maintains alignment with the interaction contract.**
+> **PLD Metrics measure whether the agent maintains the interaction contract across turns — not how smart the model is, but how stable the system behaves.**